The gestation period for a cat is 63-65 days (approximately 9 weeks). This varies between cat though, and anywhere between 60 to 70 days is normal.

 If she has any unpleasant smelling discharge coming from the vagina

+Can I give my cat medications while pregnant?
+Some medications can cause birth defects and or abortion in pregnant cats so it is vital that you speak to your veterinarian before giving your cat any medications.
+Can I worm my cat when she is pregnant?
 Yes, but not all worming medications are safe for pregnant cats and her unborn kitten, so speak to your veterinarian about an appropriate de-wormer.
 The queen should be wormed as usual, and at 5 and 7 weeks of her pregnancy.

+Please see this page which lists worming medications which can be used on pregnant and lactating cats.
+Can I treat my cat for fleas while she is pregnant?
 I believe there are some flea products which are safe to use on pregnant cats.
 These are available from your veterinarian, so it is best to speak to him/her.
 DON’T ever use a flea product on a pregnant or nursing cat without the okay from your veterinarian.

-Do not use human antiseptics and the like – such as Dettol etc as these can be poisonous to cats and also burn the skin.
+Other things to avoid when a cat is pregnant: Do not use human antiseptics and the like – such as Dettol etc as these can be poisonous to cats and also burn the skin.
 If you need to use any antiseptics, use one recommended by your veterinarian.

 Do not handle the newborn kittens a lot in the first two days – minimal handling – let the mother bond with her babies.
 Cats have been known to kill and eat their babies if threatened by other animals or too much human interference.